OSVTAC/project-recommendations/pages/recommendations.md

 spelled out.

-**Possible dependencies / pre-requisites.** Real data from past elections for proto-typing and testing.
+**Possible dependencies / pre-requisites.** Real data from past elections for prototyping and testing.
 Samples of ballots from past elections and/or the interim voting system.